nmrcarroll/MagicalSurges/README.md

 # Usage
-This script will automatically generate a rollable table for you named "MagicalSurges".
+Once this script is installed it will automatically generate a rollable table for you named "MagicalSurges".
 All you need to do is name each item what the surge should be, for example: "Cast fireball on self".

 If you already have a list I recommend using https://github.com/shdwjk/Roll20API/blob/master/TableExport/TableExport.js to import your table just a little bit quicker.